nurdo/Vismantic-SE-Project/README.md

 5. Texture: texture_similarity, texture_database

 The folder called “images” contains photos having the aforementioned problems (in the corresponding subfolders).
+Photos that do not have any of the above problems are in the subfolder called "good".

 ## Software Requirements
 - Have to be done in Python 2.7.x